 If you’d like a collection of “just print” pages for your early finishers, click the link below to see a video of a whole bundle of over 130 challenges!

-What easy, but challenging fast finisher tasks do you use in your classroom?
+What easy, but challenging fast finisher projects do you use in your classroom?
 You can share and comment below.
 Do you want more resources?
 Follow this link Early Finishers ideas HERE!